Multiscale Corrections by Continuous Super-Resolution

 \subsection{Global feature extraction.}

 Intuitively, to achieve arbitrary-scale super-resolution, we first need to have a continuous data representation.
 The coarse finite element data and the coefficient map are discrete with different data ranges.
-Hence, we propose a conditional feature extraction using an off-the-shelf image processing backbone to extract the dense feature representation as $F=g(d(X), A)$.
-We first upsample the coarse finite element data via the bicubic interpolation $d(\cdot)$ to the same size as the coefficient map~$A$ and then stack them together as input to learn the dense features $F$.
+Hence, we propose a conditional feature extraction using an off-the-shelf image processing backbone to extract the dense feature representation as $F=g(d(X), A)$ (blue block in Figure~\ref{fig:network}(a)).
+We first upsample the coarse finite element data via the bicubic interpolation $d(\cdot)$ to the same size as the coefficient map~$A$ and then stack them together as input to learn the dense features $F$ via several convolution operations $g$.
 Note that we use the off-the-shelf networks as backbones without using their pre-trained parameters as the finite element data are generated randomly without strong semantic meaning as for natural photos.
 Using more complex networks can gain some improvements.
 We will discuss these in Section~\ref{Experiments}.